Rabia2698/All-basic-github/Command-function-in-VScode.md

-git clear           = to clear all thing in terminal git status          = to check the status in the files git remote -v       = to check the path to push the files
+git clear           = to clear all thing in terminal git status          = to check the status in the files git remote -v       = to check the path to push the files git restore         = to restore the change u make to original before commit or add
 ```